 The OLD STREET of Fenqihu is a major attraction of the town for visitors.
 Visitors can see the old train station and narrow streets.
 Vendors packed sell many different kinds of famous snacks and foods.Click HERE for What to EAT in FENQIHU.

 Above and below, pictures of Fenqihu Old Street.

-Fenqihu also has a smalll locomotive museum with two old steam engines that were imported from the USA in the early 1900’s.
+Fenqihu also has a small locomotive museum with two old steam engines that were imported from the USA in the early 1900’s.

-When you are finished walking throught the Fenqihu old street, there are several walking paths around the small town.
+After you walk through the Fenqihu old street, there are several walking paths around the small town.
 Visitors can follows the signs and walk past residences, an ever older “old street”, and a small visitor center showing some town history with a coffee shop to enjoy the scenery.

 Fenqih also has an abundance of bamboo forests.
 The bamboo is unique It looks round, but actually it’s a square shape.
 See the photo below.

 Below, the old, old street in Fenqihu and the small visitor center/coffee shop.

 Taking the Alishan Railway to Fenqihu

 The Jiayi to Fenqihu train, which is part of the Alishan Forest Railway, is back in service after the line was damaged by typhoons and landslides.
 The trip takes about 2 hours 20 minutes one way and and only leaves once a day during the week and twice a day during weekends and on holidays.

 The train leaves Jiayi at 9:00am on weekdays and 9:00am and 10:00am on weekends and holidays.
 There are 9 stops with Fenqihu as the final destination.